 Creating a culture that embraces change involves fostering open communication, encouraging innovation, and building resilience to adapt to new challenges.
 To survive and thrive a growth mindset is key.
 The more individuals and teams are familiar with stepping out of their comfort zone, the more this becomes the norm and reminds them that having a fixed mindset leads to a stagnant culture.

-Communication as a Tool for Behavioral Change
+Communication as a Tool for Behavioural Change

 Effective Communication Strategies